Soronie/BPlusTree/README.txt

-A program that emulates insertion of values into a B+ Tree.
+A program that emulates the insertion of values into a B+ Tree.

 To run the program, type the following commands on the command line: